alanbacon/pipenvExample/README.md

 ## Install the virtualenv and dependancies of the project

-I have added `export PIPENV_VENV_IN_PROJECT="enabled"` to my `~/.bash_profile` so that the virtual env is created in the project, this makes it easy to delete the virtualenv using `rm -rf .venv` if there are any strange problems.
+I have added `export PIPENV_VENV_IN_PROJECT="enabled"` to my `~/.bash_profile` so that the virtual env is created in the project, IMHO this makes it easy to delete the virtualenv using `rm -rf .venv` if there are any strange problems.

 	>>> pipenv install